 The site was saturated in history over many centuries and the discoveries of old tunnels, two storey vaulted basements, wells and other artefacts were carefully documented by the team including archaeologists.

-PCA were the principle engineering consultant on the project, including all structural, highway and drainage elements.
+PCA was the principle engineering consultant on the project, including all structural, highway and drainage elements.
 Due to the age of some of the properties and their listed status, the project was very sensitive requiring much care and engineering judgement being applied to many differing scenarios.

 As with most commercial historic housing schemes, there was a difficult balance between the financial constraints of the project and the requirements of the conservation officer, warranty company and the building inspector.